 There is way more to tell you but that is the advice of the day.
 My packet gives the other components such as psycholoigcal tricks and spiritual tips to help you succeed long term.
 Keto may not work for many of you because of the mood swings, the expectation that you will never be hungry which is not logical, and having too much fat in a diet may not be the best way to lose fat.

 I have other weight loss and fitness advice in my blog, feel free to go through my blogs which are ad-free.
-Also I have a weight loss packet you can try and do on your own or add in some accountability and coaching sessions if you want.
+Also I have a weight loss packet along with 3 months of sessions for questions and support.

 Let’s get fit!